Tetris973/mono-next-nest-template/docs-website/docs/development-setup.md

 6. The backend server should now be running.
 You can access the API documentation at `http://localhost:4000/api` (adjust the port if you've changed it in your environment variables).

 :::tip
-For instructions on how to test the server, login, and API using Swagger, please refer to our [API Testing Guide](./api-testing.md).
+For instructions on how to test the server, login, and API using Swagger, please refer to the [API Testing Guide](./api-testing.md).
 :::

 </details>